Sexual and reproductive health

+The critical Guttmacher-Lancet Commission on Sexual and reproductive health and rights states state Sexual and reproductive health and rights (SRHR) are essential for sustainable development because of their links to gender equality and women's wellbeing, their impact on maternal, newborn, child, and adolescent health, and their roles in shaping future economic development and environmental sustainability.
+Yet progress towards fulfilling SRHR for all has been stymied because of weak political commitment, inadequate resources, persistent discrimination against women and girls, and an unwillingness to address issues related to sexuality openly and comprehensively.
+As a result, almost all of the 4·3 billion people of reproductive age worldwide will have inadequate sexual and reproductive health services over the course of their lives'.

 Individuals face inequalities in reproductive health services.
 Inequalities vary based on socioeconomic status, education level, age, ethnicity, religion, and resources available in their environment.
 Low income individuals may lack access to appropriate health services and/or knowledge of how to maintain reproductive health.
 Additionally, many approaches involving women, families, and local communities as active stakeholders in interventions and strategies to improve reproductive health.

 Overview

 The WHO assessed in 2008 that "Reproductive and sexual ill-health accounts for 20% of the global burden of ill-health for women, and 14% for men."
 Reproductive health is a part of sexual and reproductive health and rights.
 According to the United Nations Population Fund (UNFPA), unmet needs for sexual and reproductive health deprive women of the right to make "crucial choices about their own bodies and futures", affecting family welfare.
 Women bear and usually nurture children, so their reproductive health is inseparable from gender equality.
 Denial of such rights also worsens poverty.

-According to the American College of Obstetricians and Gynecologists, fertility starts to drop considerably around the age of 32, and around 37, it has a particularly deep nose dive.
-By age 44, chances of spontaneous pregnancy approach zero.
-As such, women are often told to have children before the age of 35, and pregnancy after 40 is considered high risk.
-If pregnancy occurs after the age of 40 (geriatric pregnancy), the woman and baby will be monitored closely for: